akeneo/pim-api-docs/content/rest-api/filter.md

 ```

 :::info
-`search_locale` query parameter is also available for the published products.
+This query parameter is also available for the published products.
 :::

 ### `search_scope` query parameter